tyhho/OT-2_3D_Designs/README.md

 All the top plates used their corresponding labwares in the OT-2 API.
 The exception is OT-2 0.75 mL Rack_TopPlate 2.0, which requires a new labware object to be created since the height of the tube is different.
 We will post the Json file for creating the object when we have time.

 Recommended print settings
-Top Plate 10 - 20% infill, Brim, Triangle
+Top Plate: 10 - 20% infill, Brim, Triangle
-Base 40% infill, Brim, Cubic
+Base: 40% infill, Brim, Cubic

 |Design         |        Status |
 |-------------------|------------------------|